emildekeyser/distributed-exchange-cloner/01-basic-crypto-cloner/assignment-2.md

 ## Additional constraint

+* We are changing the time frame from one week to 33 days.
+Test this with the sample config code.

-In order to score 50% on this PE, you need to make sure that the functionality of the first assignment works completely.
+* In order to score 50% on this PE, you need to make sure that the functionality of the first assignment works completely.
 This includes adjusting your timeframe when there are 1000 records!